 Mr. Penzer is admitted to practice before the courts of New York as well as the United States District Courts for the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
-He is a member of the Nassau County Bar Association, the Federal Bar Council and the Federal Bar Association.
+He is a member of the Nassau County Bar Association, the New York State Bar Association, the Federal Bar Council and the Federal Bar Association.
 Mr. Penzer is also qualified for court appointment both as a receiver and referee pursuant to Part 36 of the Rules of the Chief Judge of the State of New York.

 Mr. Penzer is a graduate of the State University of New York at Stony Brook (B.S., Cum Laude, 1995) and New York University School of Law (J.D., 1998), where he was an Articles Editor of the Annual Survey of American Law.